Benozo/conduit/README.md

 - **Universal MCP Compatibility**: Works with any MCP client (VS Code Copilot, Cline, Claude Desktop, and more)
 - **Advanced LLM Integration**: Built-in Ollama support with automatic tool selection and natural language processing
+- **Multi-LLM Agent Support**: Each agent can use its own specialized LLM provider (Ollama, OpenAI, DeepInfra, etc.)
 - **Intelligent Tool Calling**: LLMs can automatically choose and execute tools based on conversational requests
 - **AI Agents Framework**: High-level agent management system for autonomous task execution
 - **Dual Protocol Support**: stdio (for MCP clients) and HTTP/SSE (for web applications)